gcsescience.com 8 gcsescience.com

 Products from Oil

-differing only in the number of CH2 units in the chain.
+only in the number of CH2 units in the chain.
+The "chain"

-The "chain" is the line of carbon atoms joined together.
+is the line of carbon atoms joined together.
+Members

-Members of the same series show a gradual change in physical properties
+same series show a gradual change in physical

 for example the boiling point increases as the chain gets longer.